augmentedfabricationlab/add_on_am/README.rst

 Main features
 -------------

-* Buckling analysis of a wall geometry using Karamba3D and Kiwi3D!.
+* Buckling analysis of a wall geometry using Karamba3D and Kiwi3D!. (requires Karamba3D / Kiwi3D!)
-* Position finding and segmentation of a wall with a recursive growth algorithm.
+* Position finding and segmentation of a wall with a Recursive Growth Algorithm.
 * Position finding and segmentation of a wall based on a path generated with the Lowest-Axis-Path method.
-* Position finding and segmentation of a wall based on a path generated with the heat method.
+* Position finding and segmentation of a wall based on a path generated with the Heat Method.
-* Simulation of the robot reaching path nodes from the found positions.
+* Simulation of the robot reaching path nodes from the found positions. (requires Docker and mobile_robot_control repository)

 **add_on_am** runs on Rhino3D 7, with Grasshopper and IronPython 2.7 and compas 1.17.5 and compas_fab 0.28.0.